-IF THIS PROXY IS PROPERLY EXECUTED, THE VOTES ENTITLED TO BE CAST BY THE UNDERSIGNED WILL BE CAST IN THE MANNER DIRECTED BELOW, AND WILL BE VOTED IN THE DISCRETION OF THE PROXY HOLDER(S) ON ANY OTHER MATTERS THAT MAY PROPERLY COME BEFORE THE ANNUAL MEETING OR ANY ADJOURNMENT(S) OR POSTPONEMENT(S) THEREOF.
+IF THIS PROXY IS PROPERLY EXECUTED, THE VOTES ENTITLED TO BE CAST BY THE UNDERSIGNED WILL BE CAST IN THE MANNER DIRECTED BELOW, AND WILL BE VOTED IN THE DISCRETION OF THE PROXY HOLDER(S) ON ANY OTHER MATTERS THAT MAY PROPERLY COME BEFORE THE ANNUAL MEETING OR AT ANY ADJOURNMENT(S) OR POSTPONEMENT(S) THEREOF.
 IF THIS PROXY IS PROPERLY EXECUTED BUT NO DIRECTION IS MADE AS REGARDS TO A PROPOSAL INCLUDED IN THE PROXY STATEMENT, SUCH VOTES ENTITLED TO BE CAST BY THE UNDERSIGNED WILL BE CAST "FOR" SUCH PROPOSAL.

 TO VOTE, MARK ONE CIRCLE IN BLUE OR BLACK INK.
-Example: ●
+Example: •

 FOR WITHHOLD

 Proposal(s):

-(1) Election of Directors-To elect two directors to serve for a three-year term each and until their succe are duly elected and qualified or until each director's earlier resignation or removal. essors
+(1) Election of Directors - To elect three directors to each serve for a three-year term, each until his successed duly elected and qualified or until his earlier death, resignation or removal. or is

 Nominees:

 1a.
-Eliot P.S.
-Merrill 0 0
+Michael A. Hart 0 0

 1b.
+William P. Hendry 0 0

-Nigel D.T.
-Andrews 0 0
+1c.
+John G. Nestor 0 0

 FOR AGAINST ABSTAIN

-(2) To ratify the selection of Ernst & Young LLP as the independent registered public accounting firm for the fiscal year ending December 31, 2015.
+(2) To ratify the selection of Ernst & Young LLP as the independent registered public accounting firm for the fiscal year ending December 31, 2016.
 0 0 0

 (3) To transact such other business as may properly come before the Meeting or at any postponement or adjournment thereof.